What is an angiogram?

 After the angiogram

-Once the angiogram is complete, your child will be moved to the recovery area.
-The interventional radiologist will come and talk to you about the details of the procedure.
-As soon as your child starts to wake up, a nurse will come and get you.
+When the procedure is over, the radiologist will find you and tell you how it went.
+Your child will be moved to the recovery area.
+As soon as your child starts to wake up, a nurse will come and get you so you can be with her.

 In most cases, children go home the same day as the procedure.
+Your child will be ready to go home when she is wide awake and stable.
 This usually occurs about six hours after the procedure.
-Your child’s nurse will let you know when they are well enough to go home.
+Your child’s nurse will watch her to make sure she is well enough to go home.

 - An angiogram uses medical imaging to create a map of the arteries so they can be seen on an X-ray.
-Contrast dye is injected through an artery to outline the artery shape.
+Contrast dye is injected through the artery to outline the artery shape.

 - You will be asked to sign a consent form before the procedure.

-- Be calm, honest and tell your child what to expect.
-Children feel less nervous and scared when they are given information about what will happen to them.
+- Be calm, honest, and tell your child what to expect.
+Children feel less nervous and scared when they are given honest information.